hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Life may thrive at the margins of disorder, but this is too glib to constitute a theodicy.
+Life may thrive at the margins of disorder, but this is no theodicy.
 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of variables will raise the dead.